 This project implements The London Charter for the Computer-based Visualisation of Cultural Heritage.

-In 2014 and early 2015, two related projects were carried out by MPhil students studying Digital Humanities and Culture at Trinity College Dublin for the module Heritage Visualisation in Action, taught by Dr Hugh Denard.
-The MPhil students documented their research process and outcomes online through two dedicated websites:
+In 2014 a collaborative project was carried out by MPhil students studying Digital Humanities and Culture at Trinity College Dublin for the module Heritage Visualisation in Action, taught by Dr Hugh Denard.
+The MPhil students have documented their research process and outcomes online: